roeltje788/brum/README.md

 Example: python3 brum.py rootreport -i <filelocation> -r <referencefile>
 ```
 Note: Both <filelocation> and <referencefile> should be of type .csv.

-### Additional commands:
-These arguments can differ from mode to mode, but generally either or both an input file and an output are required.

 ## Adding additional "modes"